maxhli/buildapc/README.md

 Step 3:  Install the hard drive into the optical drive location.

 Step 4 (OPTIONAL): Install the cd/dvd drive into the optical drive location.

+Step 5 (Optional): Install the GPU(Graphic card) into the PCI Slot

-Step 5:  Install the motherboard where there are bumpers in the case to keep metal from touching the motherboard.
+Step 6:  Install the motherboard where there are bumpers in the case to keep metal from touching the motherboard.

-Step 6:  Install RAM into the RAM slots on the motherboard.
+Step 7:  Install RAM into the RAM slots on the motherboard.

-Step 7:  Install the CPU into the specified socket on the motherboard, making sure that the triangled corner matches with the            motherboard.
+Step 8:  Install the CPU into the specified socket on the motherboard, making sure that the triangled corner matches with the motherboard.

-Step 8:  Install heat sink on top of the CPU.
+Step 9:  Install heat sink on top of the CPU.
 Do not forget that if there is thermo-paste with the Heat Sink.

-Step 9:  Plug power/data cords into their slots.
+Step 10:  Plug power/data cords into their slots.

           - SATA cables: these should run from hard drive and cd/dvd drive to the motherboard where the designated SATA ports are for data.
 For power supply, SATA cables run from power supply to the hard drive and cd/dvd drive.